Firearms regulation in the United Kingdom: Spree killings and mass shootings

-Britain has had few spree killings or mass shootings.
+The United Kingdom has had few spree killings or mass shootings.
 The most well known are the Hungerford massacre of 1987, the Dunblane school massacre of 1996, and the Cumbria shootings of 2010.
 After Hungerford and Dunblane, firearms legislation was amended, tightening firearms restrictions in the United Kingdom.
-The United Kingdom Gun legislation has been described by The Huffington Post as "one of the toughest regimes in the world."
+UK gun legislation has been described by The Huffington Post as "one of the toughest regimes in the world".
 After Hungerford, the Firearms (Amendment) Act 1988 criminalised most semi-automatic long-barrelled weapons; it was generally supported by the Labour opposition although some Labour backbenchers thought it inadequate.
-After the second incident, the Firearms (Amendment) Act 1997 criminalised private possession of most handguns having a calibre over .22; the Snowdrop Campaign continued to press for a wider ban, and in 1997 the incoming Labour government passed the Firearms (Amendment) (No. 2) Act.
+After the second incident, the Firearms (Amendment) Act 1997 criminalised private possession of most handguns having a calibre over .22; the Snowdrop Campaign continued to press for a wider ban, and in 1997 the incoming Labour government passed the Firearms (Amendment) (No. 2) Act 1997.
 This extended the ban to most handguns with a calibre of .22, excepting antique handguns and black-powder revolvers.